Christoph Moufang: Ordination

-Heritage
+Legacy

 Moufang rendered services to the diocese of Mainz as an educator of the clergy.
 He was prominent in the circle that centred about Lennig, and he took part in all efforts to improve religious and social conditions.
 He assisted in the formation of the Piusverein, and as a member of the "St. Vincenz-und Elisabeth-Verein" did much to promote its prosperity.
 In the regeneration of Catholic Germany his name is linked with the history of the general conventions (Generalversammlungen) of the Catholics of Germany - the Katholikentag.
 He was, for almost forty years, one of the leading personalities and most prominent speakers.

-For a number of years he was also active as a legislator.
-After 1863, as representative of the bishop, he had a seat in the upper chamber of the Hessian Landtag, and repeatedly took a prominent part in the debates on social and political questions, and questions of Church policy.
+For a number of years Moufang was also active as a legislator.
+After 1863, as representative of the bishop, he had a seat in the upper chamber of the Hessian Landtag, and repeatedly took a prominent part in the debates on social and political questions, and questions of Catholic policy.
 In 1871 he entered the German Reichstag, where he was held in esteem by the Centre Party for his political services and as an intermediary in harmonizing the differences between North and South Germany.
-The most prominent feature of his literary activity was his work in reorganizing and publishing the "Katholik", which in collaboration with Johann Baptist Heinrich he edited from 1851 until his death.

-Moufang paraphrased the Latin Easter hymn O filii et filiae into German as "Ihr Christen, singet hocherfreut" in 1865.

 Literary work

+The most prominent feature of Moufang's literary activity was his work in reorganizing and publishing the "Katholik", which in collaboration with Johann Baptist Heinrich he edited from 1851 until his death.
+He also paraphrased the Latin Easter hymn O filii et filiae into German as "Ihr Christen, singet hocherfreut" in 1865.

 His other literary work was mainly in the history of the older Catholic catechisms in Germany.
 His chief works on this subject are: